Verpous/AlwaysShadow/README.md

 You will need to exit and relaunch this program if you do one of the following things:
 1. Change the shortcut for toggling Instant Replay on/off in your GeForce Experience settings
-2. Change the location where Instant Replay stores temp files
-3. Create, delete, or modify your Whitelist.txt file
+1. Create, delete, or modify your Whitelist.txt file

 AlwaysShadow turns on Instant Replay by simulating the keypresses for the shortcut that toggles it in GeForce Experience, which by default is Alt+Shift+F10.
 This may cause AlwaysShadow to change your keyboard language because the default shortcut for cycling between languages in Windows is Alt+Shift.
 To resolve this issue, it is recommended to go to your GeForce Experience settings and change the shortcut for toggling Instant Replay.
 I use Ctrl+Shift+F10.
 Remember that after changing the shortcut you will need to exit and relaunch this program.